Corvimae/pokemon-ranger/docs/routefiles.md

 `directInputNatures` (string) - A JSON-formatted array of natures.
 If `directInput` is true, a row of buttons will be shown with the specified natures, allowing the runner to quickly select a nature from the pre-specified list.
 If `directInputNatures` is not specified but `directInput` is true, a nature can still be chosen by clicking on the stat names (see Tips and Tricks).

+`type` (string) - The elemental type of the Pokémon.
+If the Pokémon has more than one type, separate them with a slash (for example, `Ghost/Flying`).
+Types are case insensitive.
+If the type is specified, damage tables will calculate type effectiveness automatically.

 ### Content

 The block content is used to determine the EVs of the Pokémon at each level.
 EVs at not calculated cumulatively - you must provide the total EVs that the Pokémon has when the level up occurs, not just the EVs gained since the last level up.